snoonetIRC/website/README.md

 ## Deployment

 Deployment is automatic.
-Once changes are merged into `master`, they will automatically be deployed to https://snoonet-beta.chary.us/
+Once changes are merged into master, the site is deployed to staging on [GitHub Pages](https://staging.snoonet.org).
+Creating a new tag triggers a build which attaches a tarball to the release, which is pulled automatically to the live webserver.

 See `.travis.yml` for the exact build and deploy configuration.